youve/mafia/README.md

 ## mafiaMod.py

-`mafiaMod.py` randomises the playerlist and then uses Selenium to sets up the game threads, send out role PMs.
-It is almost complete and can handle most of the pregame process for a [newbie game](https://forum.mafiascum.net/viewtopic.php?f=4) at this time.
+`mafiaMod.py` randomises the playerlist.
+Then it uses Selenium to sets up the game threads and send out role PMs.
+It is almost complete and can handle all of the pregame process for a [newbie game](https://forum.mafiascum.net/viewtopic.php?f=4) at this time.
+I will finish testing it when I next have a game to setup.

 ## mafiaDeadlines.py